tetsuyauno/Maze-Swipe/replit.md

 ## Overview

 A 7×7 maze puzzle game built with React Native and Expo.
-Players navigate through procedurally designed mazes using swipe gestures.
-The app features a dark theme with vibrant accent colors, haptic feedback, and smooth animations.
+Players navigate through procedurally designed mazes by tapping on cells - the car moves to the tapped cell if a valid path exists.
+The app features a child-friendly design with peach/cream colors, haptic feedback, smooth animations, confetti celebrations, and star ratings.
 No authentication is required as this is a single-user local puzzle game.

 ## User Preferences